 - Other opportunities to support nonprofits

-Educating your employees from the start and offering reminders throughout the year (or even through a year-end giving campaign) will keep your CSR initiatives at the forefront of your company culture.
+Educating your employees when you first launch your program and offering reminders throughout the year will keep your CSR initiatives at the forefront of your company culture.

-Of course, it’s always a good practice to get feedback on your workplace giving programs, especially from employees.
-This will help you determine whether your program is accessible and effective for those who work within your company.
-Send out surveys and even allow employees to vote on the types of nonprofits or causes they want to support (or the types of workplace giving programs they want to see).
+Of course, it’s always a good practice to get employee feedback on your workplace giving programs.
+This will help you determine whether your program is accessible and effective.
+Send out surveys and allow employees to vote on the types of nonprofits or causes they want to support or even the types of workplace giving programs they want to see offered.

 - How Corporate Volunteer Grants Increase Employee Engagement.
 Volunteering is a huge component of workplace giving.
 Learn how to boost employee engagement with this article!